port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/kyverno.md

 - `Kyverno Policy Report` is another important Kyverno resource that contains the results of applying the policies to the Kubernetes cluster.
 :::

-Below are the Kyverno blueprint schema that are used in the exporter:
+Below are the Kyverno blueprint schema used in the exporter:

 <details>
 <summary> <b>Kyverno policy blueprint (click to expand)</b> </summary>